GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Jester.md

 As an action, you may express some witty retort or one-liner targeted at a creature which can hear you.
 It must succeed a [Will] save with a DV equal to your level + heroism  + an attribute bonus which the narrator deems appropriate to the particular jape or have its attention focused on a subject you dictate as appropriate to the jape.
 If it is a critical failure, it is also dazed until end of round.
 You are vulnerable until the end of the round.
 You may expend buffonery to do this as a reaction.
 Mindless creatures are immune to this and any creature which does not understand the spoken language gets advantage on its save.

+### 3) Jugglier
+You gain training in one of the following weapons (thrown blades, brusgiata, chakram).
+You gain a +1 bonus to attacks rolls, checks, and saves involving hurlings.
+Choose an exotic damage type.
+Anytime an attack of that type would be inflicted against you and fail, you may use your reaction or expend buffoonery to harmlessly roll it into a palm shaped sphere you can juggle.
+This sphere lasts for 1 minute.
+You may use it to inflict a melee attack of the same type within your unarmed range or throw it up to a number of yards equal to the greatest of either your [Body] or [Rflx] score + level, with the optimal range being a number of yards equal to your level.
+If an attack rolled into a sphere would have inflicted another effect other than wounding, it will apply that effect.
+You must maintain some movement to keep juggling the items, requiring you forfeit an action during an action phase, a movement, or your reaction each round.
+You may only juggle a number of spheres equal to 1+ your heroism.

 ### 4) Distraction
 When a creature which you can perceive, and which can perceive you, attempts to perform a skill check- you may expend buffonery to impose a d4 penalty to that check as an action or reaction.
 You may do so as many times as you wish to a single check.